facelessuser/coloraide/docs/src/markdown/manipulation.md

 ## Reading Coordinates

-To get the numerical value of coordinates, there are various ways.
+There are various ways to read the current values of color coordinates.

 1. Channel properties can be read directly: